Suzaku Kururugi: Suzaku of the Counterattack

 In the manga spin-off series shows, Suzaku as the main protagonist, wearing a bionic combat suit and going by the alias Lancelot.
-Suzaku also develops a close friendship with Lloyd's assistant Mariel Lubie, and later meets her father, Lenard Lubie, who requested Suzaku to take care of her.

 After a renegade Black Knights faction had attacked the Lubie automobile, which killed Lenard and injured Mariel when the wrecked car was destroyed, Suzaku is fueled in anger as he seeks to defeat Zero.
-Fulfilling Lenard's request, Suzaku is taking care of Mariel until she gets better.

 It is revealed that he had killed his father Genbu, but it was done when Suzaku found out that he and the Emperor of Japan were willing to collaborate with Britannia and kill off anti-occupation Japanese officials and civilians.
 In a fit of anger, he stabs Genbu in the chest.

-When Suzaku meets Schneizel, he is moved by his words that he wished to create a world were everyone is equal, and offers Suzaku a position as his knight.
-Suzaku accepts, believing that Schneizel can end the fighting.

-When an art gallery, with the Emperor Charles, was in control by the Black Knight, Suzaku was sent by Schneizel to try and prevent any civilian from getting hurt and was surprised to find that Kallen was a member and revealed that she is half Britannian-Japanese, but left her when he realized that Zero is after the Emperor.
-When he arrived he saw not only the Emperor dead but saw Schneizel being shot by Zero, causing him to shoot shot his gun at his mask, which cracked and was shocked to see that it was Lelouch as Zero.
-When he demand why he did it, Lelouch replied that he only did it for the both of them.
-Suzaku find it hard to believe as the two point the gun at each other and fired, with Lelouch missed the shot and Suzaku shot away Lelouch's gun, but later one of the Glaston Knights shot at Lelouch and leaving him injured.
+When Suzaku joins Schneizel's cause, he is moved by his words that he wished to create a world were everyone is equal, and offers Suzaku a position as his knight.
+When an art gallery, with the Emperor Charles, was in control by the Black Knight, Suzaku was sent by Schneizel to try and prevent any civilian.
+When he arrived, he saw not only the Emperor dead but saw Schneizel being shot by Zero, causing him to shoot shot his gun at his mask, which cracked and was shocked to see that it was Lelouch as Zero.
 Schneizel praises Suzaku for his efforts, but mentions the event that happened seven years ago, which he shouldn't have known about.
 Suzaku is torn over the decision to execute Lelouch, since it will take Nunnally's brother from her.